 These Six People are Critical to a Successful Connected Worker Implementation

 At Parsable, we’re strong believers in the power of people.
-Nowhere are people more important than in the implementation of a Connected Worker™ platform.
+Nowhere are people more important than in the implementation of Connected Worker® by Parsable.
 When planning a deployment with Parsable, in order for your roll out to be as successful as possible, you’ll want to make sure all your ducks are in a row.

 It’s important to have a clear plan in place outlining your objectives, the resources required, an understanding of timelines and who’s responsible.
 This is especially important for the initial deployment and your first set procedures that you want to digitize – in order to set you up for success and establish a solid baseline for a larger global roll out.